Seattle’s Heel Pain Specialists – Effective Relief of Plantar Fasciitis and All Types of Heel Pain

 A Second Opinion You Can Trust for Your Heel Pain

-If you have chronic heel pain that isn’t responding to treatment with your current doctor or if invasive treatment such as heel surgery has been recommended to you, make an appointment to see our doctors at the Seattle Heel Pain Center for a second opinion.
-Second opinions are always a good idea to help ensure you have all the information necessary to ensure you are able to cure your heel pain.
-Even if we agree with your current course of treatment, we can usually provide some additional insight to help you heal quicker and prevent the heel pain from returning.
+If you have chronic heel pain that isn’t responding to treatment with your current doctor or if invasive treatment such as heel surgery has been recommended, make an appointment to see our doctors at the Seattle Heel Pain Center for a second opinion.
+Second opinions are always a good idea to help ensure you have all the information necessary to ensure you can cure your heel pain.

 Your second opinion appointment will include: